MrProvidence/RNA_Seq/README.md

 This project was undertaken to:

-* Strengthen practical skills in RNA‑seq data analysis
+* Strengthen practical skills in RNA-seq data analysis
 * Gain familiarity with real, complex experimental designs
-* Practice producing publication‑quality figures in R
+* Practice producing publication-quality figures in R

-It also serves as a compact example of my ability to work with transcriptomic data in a reproducible research setting.
+This repository is intended to demonstrate **analytical workflow competence rather than biological discovery**.

 ---